Jackey-Sparrow/hiApp-ionic/README.md

 - [x] add tweet comment UI
 - [x] add reply comment use actionSheet
 - [x] remove the edit icon on the right up corner, and add the add comment icon on the header of comments
-- [ ] $ionicModal hide still lost the scroll position
+- [x] $ionicModal hide still lost the scroll position
 - [ ] when no more data, show message
 - [ ] Tweet post(including photo upload)
-- [ ] use gulp to Compression the code
+- [x] use gulp to Compression the code(in jackey-sparrow.github.io project)
 - [ ] use gulp-karma to run the test case
 - [ ] performance optimize(including watchers / scope / digest time),should add the function at the beginning
-- [ ] compress the code and upload to ionicview
 - [ ] click photo and expand it(Add photo browser directive)
 - [ ] ionic android (not ready)
 - [ ] ionic ios(ready)